mfractor/mfractor.content/ios-image-assets/README.md

 Given our problem space, let's learn about screen densities!
 But first there is a few concepts to recall:

 * **Screen Size**: referes to the physical size of of a screen that's normalized measured by its diagonal inches.
-The screen size by itself normally don't specify its aspect ratio (the ratio between its width and height that defines its actual size).
+The screen size by itself normally don't specify its aspect ratio (the ratio between its width and height that defines its actual dimensions).
 * **Resolution**: refers to how many **pixels** we have on a given screen.
 They are defined by how many pixels we have on the horizontal axis (the width) by the quantity of pixels on the vertical axis (the height), which forms a matrix.
 The amount of pixels on a given screen is the product of this two numbers.
 A few examples:
     * The original iPhone had a 240x320 screen resolution, with a total of 76800 pixels
     * iPhone 4 had a 480x640 screen solution with a whoping 307200 pixels!